super7ramp/croiseur/doc/explanation/How-crossword-solvers-work.md

 An improved version of the simple backtrack that stores some information to avoid repeating the same work, proposed by [Gaschnig79].

-> — This strategy is not used in **croiseur**.
+> — This strategy is not used in Croiseur.
 I am not sure whether it can scale for very large
 > search spaces such as the ones found in crossword problems.

 ##### Backjump